jackcasstlesjones/mlx-upvote-predictor/SPEC.md

 - The system shall connect to the PostgreSQL database using the connection string provided
 - The system shall extract and process the following features:
   - Title text (for Word2Vec processing)
-  - Domain (extracted from URL without extension)
+  - Domain (extracted from URL without extension, with a special "no_domain" token for posts without URLs)
   - Time of day (extracted from timestamp)
   - Day of week (extracted from timestamp)
   - Title length (character count)